UlrichIvan/simple_authentication_with_microsoft_graph_Api/readMe.md

 - [nodejs](https://nodejs.org/en) to run server

-- [microsoft account](https://account.microsoft.com/account) to create app register from [azure portail](https://portal.azure.com/)
+- [microsoft account](https://account.microsoft.com/account) to create app register from [azure portal](https://portal.azure.com/)
 - `express` library : to listen incoming request to server.

-- `@azure/msal-node` library : to connect express server to azure portail and acquire idToken from user
+- `@azure/msal-node` library : to connect express server to azure portal  and acquire idToken from user
 - `dotenv` library: to set environment variables that will be use inside of application

 - `nodemon` library : to restart application automatically when javascript files changes